AlekseiLysogora/AlekseiLysogoraMobile/README.md

 **Note**
 Make sure that environment variables (JAVA_HOME, MAVEN_HOME, ANDROID_HOME), Path, and basic tools package of software development were set up at your machine.

->Please, select a preferred way of testing: using an emulator or a physical device.
-Depending on which way you gonna use, depends what steps you should perform before the run project - open the AVD manager to run an emulator or connect a physical device through USB port to your machine.

 **Note**
 Please, make sure that opened project isn't had any issues underlined by the red color of the code's text.